yannick-c/yannick-couzinie.github.io/_projects/2019-glauber.md

 The code
 -----
-The code is written entirely in C11 and uses modern frameworks like [doxygen for documentation](https://yannick-couzinie.github.io/glauber_dynamics_c/) and [autoconf](https://github.com/yannick-couzinie/glauber_dynamics_c/blob/master/configure.ac)/[make](https://github.com/yannick-couzinie/glauber_dynamics_c/blob/master/Makefile.am) for compiling.
+The code is written entirely in C and uses modern frameworks like [doxygen for documentation](https://yannick-couzinie.github.io/glauber_dynamics_c/) and [autoconf](https://github.com/yannick-couzinie/glauber_dynamics_c/blob/master/configure.ac)/[make](https://github.com/yannick-couzinie/glauber_dynamics_c/blob/master/Makefile.am) for compiling.
 Further, [unit tests](https://github.com/yannick-couzinie/glauber_dynamics_c/blob/master/test/test_update_rules.c) are included.

-The code is kept deliberately general as the initial idea was to have a single code base for myself in which I could implement simulations of the various interacting particle systems (IPS) I would encounter during my Ph.D.
+The code is kept deliberately general as the initial idea was to have a single code base for myself in which I could implement simulations of the various IPS I would encounter during my Ph.D.
 In the end this has not happened since for the IPS I dealt with in my Ph.D. it was the vertices of the graphs that had the interesting states and not the edges.
 Instead of implementing a switch for the output (i.e. graph as in the video above for edge-based dynamics and simple matrix without edges for vertex based models) I wrote [shorter and simpler scripts in Python](/projects/2022-east) for these cases.

+*[IPS]: Interacting particle systems